ReachableCEO/StartupStarterPackage/src/ProductPlan/Test-Case-Format.md

 ::Visit a page or screen.
 For web applications, LOCATION may be a hyperlink.
-The location should be a well-known starting point (e.g., the Login screen), drilling down to specific pages should be part of the test.
+The location should be a well-known starting point (./e.g., the Login screen.md), drilling down to specific pages should be part of the test.

 #### ::enter FIELD-NAME \[as VALUE\] \[in SCREEN-LOCATION\]